Trenton-Ruf/HART-ECE-2018/README.md

 3.) run "read_sd_card" with the logfile as a parameter and redirect stdout to a .cvs file.  <br />
 Example: "read_sd_card ECELOGXX.TXT > ECELOGXX.cvs"

 The reason this process is necissary is because writing ASCII directly to the .TXT file was taking too long while logging telemetry data to the microSD card.
-Therefore I decreased the amount of data to be written by storing raw binary.
+Therefore I decreased the amount of data to be written by storing raw binary. <br />
-**caution**
+**caution**<br />
 In order for the "read_sd_card" program to report accurate values make sure the endianess of the machine you are running it on is the same as what an ARM cortex m0 uses.
-Also make sure that data types have the same sizes. <br />
+Also make sure that data types have the same sizes.

 PlatformIO plugin for VScode was used to upload code to the microcontroller.<br />